eve102/eve102/README.md

 ❗️if i ignore your whispers its either i was offtab or afk!! ❗️

-⚠️DNI: problematic people . ppl who pr0sh11p like ew no bye stay away.  i forgot what else to list so brb still i rememeb
+⚠️DNI: problematic people . ppl who pr0sh11p like ew no bye stay away. 🧃🧃 (ifykyk.)

 beta squad watchers PLEASESEEEEE INTERACT I BEGGG